BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 * If you get an error that the chromedriver version is not compatible for your chrome version, lookup your chrome version in [this json](https://googlechromelabs.github.io/chrome-for-testing/known-good-versions-with-downloads.json) and replace the chromedriver located in `Selenium/chromedriver.exe` with the appropriate chrome driver for your system.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the forum module that allows for creating forums and publishing discussions.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* A student comments on a forum.

-*Preconditions:* There is a course with a teacher
+*Preconditions:* There is a course with a teacher, and the forum exists.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The comment is added to the forum.

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* The teacher deletes the forum.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* There is a course with a teacher, and the forum exists.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The forum is deleted successfully.
-$$

 ## How we tested
 We used two different testing methods: